-■ 10/100/1000Base-T interfaces
+■ 10/100/1000BASE-T Interfaces (Port-5 to Port-8)

 LED Color Function LNK/ACT Green Lights: To indicate the link through that port is successfully established.
-LNNACI Gre Green Blink: To indicate that the switch is actively sending or receiving data over that port.
-Lights: To indicate that the port is operating at 1000Mbps.
-1000 Orange Off: If LNK/ACT LED light-> indicate that the port is operating at 10/100Mbps If LNK/ACT LED Off -> indicate that the port is link down
+LNR/ACT Green Blinks: To indicate that the switch is actively sending or receiving data over that port.
+1000 Gre Lights: To indicate that the port is operating at 1000Mbps .
+Green Off: If LNK/ACT LED is Off, it indicates that the port is link-down or operating at 10/100Mbps